privacygmail cleanupemail security

 Protection:

-• Use client-side tools (nothing to subpoena from tool provider)
+• Use client-side tools (nothing to subpoena from the tool provider)

-• Understand that Gmail itself can be subpoenaed (regardless of cleanup tool)
+• Remember Gmail itself can be subpoenaed (no matter which cleanup tool you use)

 MailMop's protection: